the-incluseum/anti-oppressive-spaces/checklist.md

 Privacy of users in particularly important for online visitors in another country looking at content that might be considered restricted in their country of origin - gay rights, political content, etc).
+Read more on why privacy is important by Cory Doctorow [here](https://www.theguardian.com/technology/2008/jan/15/data.security).

 ## If you collect comments that will be made public, do you have guidelines for discourse in place?

-**Establish guidelines for discourse on-line**
+**Establish guidelines for discourse online**

 See the [Contributor Covenant](http://contributor-covenant.org), [The Universal Rules of Civilized